Updated for 2020, learn from a family law attorney if spousal support changes and APL guidelines help or hurt, in terms of one’s personal cash flow.

 The purpose of the rules is to offset the change in the tax impact.
 No longer will a new spousal support, APL or alimony agreement or order trigger the tax impact.

-The change in support rules means the amount of the payment is going to drop to adjust for the absence of the tax benefit or bite.
+The change in support rules for new awards starting in 2019 means the amount of the payment is going to drop to adjust for the absence of the tax benefit or bite.
 If a person was paying spousal support, APL, or alimony and enjoyed that extra deduction, that payor will continue to keep the tax benefit under the old tax laws because it is based on a pre-2019 order or agreement.
 The payor might not want to modify the order in 2019.
 A new order will not continue the tax deduction benefit.
-In some cases where the payment was significant and the tax benefit was significant, the payor will be disappointed by the new guidelines.
-The discounted obligation may not be comparable to that payor’s after tax benefit.
+In many cases where the payment was significant and the tax benefit was significant, the payor and payee will be disappointed by the new guidelines.
+The discounted obligation may not be comparable to either the payee’s or payor’s after tax benefit.

 The 2nd critical difference under the new rules: reallocating the “extras”

 There is a second critical difference in the approach to spousal support under the new Rules.
-The new Guidelines provide for the initial calculation of spousal/APL and then the support court will shift that amount of money from the payor to the recipient, and the payor will have lower net income for the purpose of contribution to expenses in addition to the monthly Guideline amount.
-And the recipient is deemed to have higher net income.
-This will now change the percentage contribution to extra expenses.
+The new Guidelines provide for the initial calculation of spousal support/APL and then the support court will shift that amount of money from the payor to the recipient, and the payor will have lower net income for the purpose of contribution to expenses in addition to the monthly Guideline amount.
+Likewise, the recipient is deemed to have higher net income to pay for extras.
+This changes the percentage contribution to reasonable extra expenses.
 The extras include medical insurance premiums and uncovered medical.
 When there are children, the adjusted percentages apply to child care, educational needs and some extra curricular expenses.

 Using the hypothetical, if the income superior spouse nets $4,000 per month, and the lower income spouse nets $1,000 a month, with the new formula the dependent spouse will get $700 per month in spousal support.
 The dependent spouse will then be assigned income of $1,700 a month, and the income spouse will have income of $3,300 per month.
 The income superior spouse will no longer owe 80% of medical insurance and the extras, but only 66%.